PrasadGautham/web-wrapper-delivery-app/docs/PROJECT_STATUS.md

 - Restaurant portal: `/restaurant`
 - browser portals use HttpOnly cookie sessions
 - merchant and restaurant portals use SSE live updates
-- admin and merchant pricing and settings controls are available in the UI
+- admin and merchant pricing, tracking, and driver-offer display controls are available in the UI

 ### Flutter Driver App